ciarap/BookShelf_CompDev_Assign2/README.md

 ![][image21]

 This is an app created with the use of React Framework and Node.js (npm).
 Javascript, HTML and CSS languages are used throughout.
+Mongo DB and Mongoose are used for data persistence.

-The app itself forms a Book Review application, with the concept of having different data objects (books, authors, reviews) served on a JSON server, and for the user to be able to add reviews and books, and even read about books on the app.
+The app itself forms a Book Review application, with the concept of having different data objects (books, authors, reviews) served on a mongo database, and for the user to be able to add reviews and books, and even read about books on the app.

-The JSON server hosts a json file, which contains three json arrays, books/authors/reviews.
-The web app gets all data from the localhost server running on the local machine.
-HTTP requests are, as a result, used throughout the project to perform CRUD actions.

 The structure of the data in this app is quite simple, a Book object will have an Author ID attribute within, which corresponds to an Author object in the authors data array.
 Review objects all contain a Book ID - indicating which book the review is for.